gvwilson/sensibleadventures/nardica/nardica.md

 crafting disinformation for rebel bots.
-Their implausibility, steamy dialogue, and frequent anachronisms only added to the thrill Iffy felt whenever she managed to get an hour alone with her aunt's tablet.
+Their implausibility, steamy dialogue, and frequent anachronisms only added to the thrill Iffy felt whenever she managed to get an hour alone with Aunt Naggie's tablet.

 "Never you mind about my knitting,"
 Aunt Naggie said primly.